Intey/guerilla/docs/quests_think.md

 - (RQ) Needs to know about exist quest, and connect it to appear one by one.
 - More coupling with owner and state.
 - Needs instantiate all quests, before they available.

+## Quests state

+- Available quests
+- Assigned quests
+- Done quests (ready for reward)
+- Repeatable quests

+- Quest owner has FSM, that changes from quest
+> FSM Extension?

+- Quest owner has nodes, that participate in quest state changing.
+Maybe they needs only for this

+Owner contains lists of quests: by it's state.
+When state enters, it's connected to quests, that can change it's state.
+Idle connects to:
+- unavailable quests, waiting when they available
+- assigned quests, waiting when then done to show reward

+## Does we need quest rewards?

+We doing quests, because we need them for some tasks.
+We go to kill some enemies, for prevent gameover or some event (this again about "quest relly done?" and karma).
+We gather resources for extend camp.